 His path to this was filled with both danger and heartache.
 He was cast from the area where he served and returned home only to find his wife and children had been killed.
 He was then captured and forced into slavery.

 Practice persistence in all matters.
 Don't allow grief, anger, or other negative emotions to rule.
-Meet every roadblock with a quiet knowing that you can find a way, you just need to be adaptable and willing to detour if necessary until you can get back on the path.
+Meet every roadblock with a quiet knowing that you can find a way; you just need to be adaptable and willing to detour if necessary until you can get back on the path.

 Final Thoughts on the Quote Death Smiles at Us All

-“Death smiles on us all… All a man can do is smile back” has such profound meaning and much to take away.
+“Death smiles on us all… All a man can do is smile back.” it has such profound meaning and much to take away.
 It is about living life with purpose.
 There are many ways you can live life with purpose.
 By living as fully as you can, you don't have time to fear death, nor do you need to.

 Focus, resisting the urge to give up, and being willing to adapt to a change in plans are all essential to reaching your goal.
 They are also part of living the fullest life you possibly can.
-You are not here to simply exist.
-The human mind is more complex than most of the living things on Earth.
+You are not here to exist.
+The human mind is more complex than most living things on Earth.
 Yet, we would do well by taking lessons from all that exists beside us on this planet.

 And if you want more eye-opening quotes, be sure to check out these blog posts: